Home

 What do naturopathic approaches to asthma treatment offer?

-- Herbal medicine to reduce the inflammatory response, to boost the immune function, to minimise mucous formation and keep the tissues healthy in general, to regulate sleep if it has been affected, to improve digestive function.
+These are the main naturopathic approaches for asthma treatment:- Herbal medicine to reduce the inflammatory response, to boost the immune function, to minimise mucous formation and keep the tissues healthy in general, to regulate sleep if it has been affected, to improve digestive function.

 - Nutrition – this is our first port of call to address the immunity and wellbeing.
 We review the diet, set goals, utilise nutraceuticals when needed.